Music blogs, radio stations, and record labels have specific guidelines on how to submit – and how NOT to submit – your music

 How to guarantee failure

-The generic email blast.
 We all know this one.
 We’re all subjected to it daily.
 It’s called SPAM.
 The logic behind it all comes down to basic math.
-“If I send out X number of emails, and only .01% of the people respond, that’s still a lot of responses!”
+“If I send out X number of emails, and only one percent of the people respond, that’s still a lot of responses!”

-I can guarantee you that no music submission guidelines in the history of the world have ever stated that their preferred way of being contacted is by an email blast!
+I can guarantee you that no music submission guidelines in the history of the world have ever stated that their preferred way of being contacted is by an email blast.

 To get an e-blast from an artist that has cc’d you and several hundred other people is the lowest possible form of communication in the music business, especially if there are MP3s attached.
 It frustrates everyone involved.
-If you’re going to send out a blast, at least have the decency to use the blind carbon copy (bcc:) so that no one sees anyone else’s email address.
+If you’re going to send out a blast, at least have the decency to use the blind carbon copy (bcc) function so that recipients sees everyone’s email addresses.

-These are human beings you’re contacting, and it frustrates them to continually receive requests from people that call them “Hey” or “Dear Music Reviewer.”
+These are human beings you’re contacting and it frustrates them to continually receive requests from people that call them “Hey” or “Dear Music Reviewer.”